-• The types of groups included in the answer set can be limited with the having keyword.
+The types of groups that will be included in the answer set can be limited with the having keyword.
 Having sets conditions for groups in the same way where sets conditions for individual rows.
 Aggregate functions can be used in a having clause.